B20DCCN728/ckexditor-example/README.md

 # CKEditor Vue 3 Vite Example

 This README provides a quick guide to jumpstart your development using CKEditor within a Vue 3 project powered by Vite.
 Follow the steps below for a seamless setup and customization.
+Everything you need is [here](https://ckeditor.com/)

 ![Local Image](./src/assets/readme/readme.png)